TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-icanntcreatestorsimpledevicemanager.md

 	cloudEnvironments="public"
 />

-# I can not create a StorSimple Device Manager
+# I can't create a StorSimple Device Manager
 Verify that you have a Microsoft Azure Enterprise Agreement or an MSDN subscription.
 StorSimple Device Managers are supported only for the Enterprise Agreement and MSDN subscriptions.<br>